Layoff: Around the world

 In francophone Belgium, the term Procédure Renault has become a synonym for the consultation process leading to mass redundancies, due to a controversial mass layoff and resultant legislation in the late 1990s.

 When an employee has been laid off in Australia their employer has to give them redundancy pay, which is also known as severance pay.
 The only time that a redundancy payment doesn't have to be paid is if an employee is casual, working for a small business or has worked for a business for less than twelve months.
 The redundancy compensation payment for employees depends on the length of time an employee has worked for an employer which excludes unpaid leave.
 If an employer can't afford the redundancy payment they are supposed to give their employee, once making them redundant, or they find their employee another job that is suitable for the employee.
 An employer is able to apply for a reduction in the amount of money they have to pay the employee they have made redundant.
 An employer can do this by applying to the Fair Work Commission for a redundancy payment reduction.

 A layoff is also known as a retrenchment in (South African English).
 In the UK, permanent termination due to elimination of a position is usually called redundancy.
 Certain countries (such as Belgium, Netherlands, Portugal, Spain, Italy, France and Germany), distinguish between leaving the company of one's own free will, in which case the person is not entitled to unemployment benefits, but may receive a onetime payment and leaving a company as part of a reduction in labour force size, in which case the person is entitled to them.
 A RIF reduces the number of positions, rather than laying off specific people, and is usually accompanied by internal redeployment.

 Mass layoff

+United States

 Department of Labor Worker Adjustment and Retraining Notification Act (WARN) requires employer "to provide at least 60 calendar days advance written notice of a plant closing and mass layoff affecting 50 or more employees".

-According to the latest data, nearly 1326 companies have laid off employees which is more than 2 million jobs lost around the globe in 2022.